pulumi/pulumi-hugo/themes/default/content/blog/redis-cloud-provider/index.md

 Then, in your `index.ts` file, add use the [`getPaymentMethodOutput`](https://www.pulumi.com/registry/packages/rediscloud/api-docs/getpaymentmethod/) function to obtain your payment information, and use the resulting card ID to create a Redis Subscription:

 {{% notes type="info" %}}
+Please note the following:

-The Redis Cloud provider does not support Fixed subscriptions.
+1. The Redis Cloud provider does not support Fixed subscriptions.
 You'll need to create a Flexible subscription in order to use the provider to manage resources with Pulumi.
+2. The snippet below uses hard-coded values for things like payment info or CIDR blocks for simplicity.
+In a multi-stack Pulumi program, these should be refactored to configurable values.
 {{% /notes %}}

 ```typescript